 Steve Jackson Games has produced some of the best roleplaying material on the market for Mission Impossible-style action games.
-Even if you’re not a GURPS player, if you’re looking for modern action ideas, grab the Exploits supplement.
+Even if you’re not a GURPS player, if you’re a GM looking for modern action ideas, grab the Exploits supplement.
 It covers everything from audio surveillance and lockpicking to dumpster diving and grand theft auto.
-It’s hard to read it and not be inspired to write an action adventure.
+It’s hard to page through it and NOT be inspired to write an action adventure.

-This month, I decided to write a modern action adventure.
-As a child of the 80s and 90s, action adventures are defined by classics such as Commando, Die Hard, True Lies, and lots of various Bond movies.
+Appropriately, this month’s theme is a modern action adventure.
+As a child of the 80s and 90s, my action adventures are defined by classics such as Commando, Die Hard, True Lies, and lots of various Bond movies.
 I decided to lean into classic action situations and center my adventure around exotic casinos, towering skyscrapers, and kidnapped senators.
 (While those ideas may be overdone in movies, MY players have been looking at the inside of dungeons and cultist-owned mansions a lot lately, so a modern day casino will file utterly original!)

 Halfway through writing the adventure, Minutes Not Hours, I realized that — as a one shot action adventure — I needed to create more opportunity for the players to kick back, worry less, and blow things up.
 After all, heroes in action movies rarely think about the consequences of their big explosions — so why should my players?